kvz/bash3boilerplate/FAQ.md

 Please fork this repository.
 Then create a branch containing your suggested changes and submit a pull request based on the master branch of <https://github.com/kvz/bash3boilerplate/>.
 We're a welcoming bunch, happy to accept your contributions!

+## Why are you typing BASH in all caps?

+As an acronym, Bash stands for Bourne-again shell, and is usually written with one uppercase.
+This project's name however is "BASH3 Boilerplate" as a reference to "[HTML5 Boilerplate](https://html5boilerplate.com/)", which was founded to serve a similar purpose, only for crafting webpages.